What Does FCW System Failed Mean And How Do You Fix It?

 If the FCW system fails, there could be a problem with a sensor, laser, or camera.

 However, this is the Frontal Collision Warning system.
-All the sensors, therefore, will be somewhere near the front.
+All the detectors, therefore, will be somewhere close to the front.

 • There’s usually a camera behind the windshield.